blue house

 with an old wooden swing.

-he is staring at the brave grass poking through cracks
+He is staring at the brave grass poking through the cracks in the sidewalk,

 because how could he possibly explain this